SergioTrac/GazeboWorld_InvertedPendulum/README.md

 ```

 <p>
-for a more easy start of the simulation and your Gazebo2Robocomp component all in one.
+for a more easy start of the simulation and your Gazebo2Robocomp component all in one. <br>
+Remember to change the paths in run_basic.sh from where the world and your
+Gazebo2Robocomp component are located on your system.
 </p>

 <p>